Vyral/brad-cohen/_posts/2018-07-11-how-to-rise-above-the-competition-as-a-buyer.md

 Thankfully, there are ways you can be successful in standing out from among multiple offers.
 The key is to make your offer as attractive as possible, which can be achieved by implementing the following tips:

-**1. Submit a large earnest money deposit.** In our market, it’s not uncommon to see very low earnest money deposits.
+**1. Submit a large earnest money deposit.** In our market, it is common to see very low earnest money deposits.
 Therefore, submitting a larger one can go a long way in showing the seller how serious you are.

 {% include pullquote.html %}